Çiğ köfte: Armenia

-Chi kofte is considered a delicacy in Cilician Armenian culture and is normally prepared on special occasions, especially during holidays.
+Chi kofte is considered a delicacy in Armenian culture and is normally prepared on special occasions, especially during holidays.
 There are many varieties of chi kofte among Armenian families depending on the historic region they are from and their personal preferences.
 For example, some may use more or less bulgur, and some may use more or less pepper paste depending on their desired spiciness.

 Traditional Armenian chi kofte is made in two varieties, either in loose meatball form in the shape of a small egg, or flattened on a plate with olive oil and minced green onions, similar to kibbeh nayyeh.
 However, unlike Levantine Arabs, eating chi kofte with bread is not common among Armenians.

-A vegetarian variety also exists which is shaped very similarly to chi kofte and with a similar texture.
+A vegetarian variation with cooked red lentils also exists which is shaped very similarly to chi kofte and with a similar texture.
 Although it is prepared throughout the year, it is particularly popular during Lent in accordance with the diet restrictions of the Armenian Apostolic Church.